amarce/kolla-ansible/doc/source/reference/podman.rst

 attempts generation with ``--new`` first and falls back to generating a unit without it so that both CLI- and REST-created containers receive systemd units.

+When a service is not deployed on a host, and its container and corresponding systemd unit are absent or disabled, ``service-check-containers`` skips any restart or enablement attempts.
+This allows staged deployments where only a subset of services are present without causing unnecessary failures.

 When unit files are present, the ``service-start-order`` role waits for the previous container to report a ``healthy`` state via ``podman inspect --format '{{.State.Health.Status}}'`` before starting the next